KatherineMichel/digital-commonplace/README.md

 Sarah
 https://css-tricks.com/learning-to-learn/

-https://github.com/sdras/object-explorer | sdras/object-explorer: 🔥 A resource to help figure out what JavaScript object method would be best to use at any given time

 https://twitter.com/sarah_edo/status/1260287826471448577 | Sarah Drasner on Twitter: "The intersection of knowledge of CSS (including CSS-in-JS) and JS, and how the browser works enables a dev to make experiences with a ton of depth.
 Exploring all of them in tandem unlocks so many capabilities.
 IMO, they're not at odds with one another, they play together." / Twitter https://twitter.com/sarah_edo/status/1260289104949858304 | Sarah Drasner on Twitter: "@KatiMichel I wrote up an article on how to teach yourself things: https://t.co/Ds6pyDkfoz In terms of resources, exploring CodePen and GitHub and building things, breaking things, O'Reilly books, @FrontendMasters and @eggheadio are all great!" / Twitter